 The hottest destination in Asia, visit Myanmar in my mind is The Land of Longyi Rhythm on the streets.
-Longyi is the Burmese traditional dress looks like a cloth worn around the waists of both men and women.
+Longyi is the Burmese traditional dress that looks like a cloth worn around the waists of both men and women.
 People say Myanmar is the country of leisure because of its enriched Buddha spirit.
-Burmese people seem to enjoy the leisure right in their busy lives.
+Burmese people seem to enjoy leisure right in their busy lives.
 It sounds strange but true if you have a chance to visit this pretty country once.
-This is what travelers are impressed the most when they take a trip to visit Myanmar.
+This is what travelers are impressed the most in Myanmar.
 In the heat of sunny days and the humidity of the hidden thunderstorms in the canopies of leaves, the Burmese pace seems slower and more sluggish.
 The life is also slowly passing by as the short leisure steps of walkers, cyclists, trishaw riders (Trishaw is a special vehicle of Burmese, which is a three-wheel cycling vehicle with a passenger seat directly behind the paddler), dignified officials, school students, and housewives.
 Everyone is passing by with typical short steps because they are all in Longyi.

 Photo by Yaopey Yong on Unsplash

 Visit Myanmar is full of curiosity and interest with this Longyi.
 It conceals an exotic world of traditional culture and lifestyle behind the colorful Longyi.
 Longyi in Myanmar is considered national costume.
 It is suitable for the climate of Myanmar and the Buddhism culture.
 Longyi is long enough to show the respect for the Buddha when entering shrines and comfortable enough to avoid the extreme heat in summer and the cold of sudden showers in a rainy season.